Kasra1377/calories-burned-prediction/README.md

 # Running streamlit file

-After downloading and saving the streamlit file (`calories-prediction-streamlit.py`) you have to open `Command Prompt`.In your command prompt change the directory to the directory where the streamlit file is saved and then type:
+After downloading and saving the streamlit file (`calories-prediction-streamlit.py`) into a certain directory, you have to open `Command Prompt`.In your command prompt change the directory to the directory where the streamlit file is saved and then type:

 ```
 streamlit run calories-prediction-streamlit.py